LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Ex1_Troubleshoot_Mailflow_Rules.md

     **Note:** It could take the full 5 minute time-frame for the lab setup process to complete.

-## Excercise 1 - Troubleshoot Mailflow Rules
+## Excercise 1 - Troubleshoot Mailflow

 **Insert exc. intro here**